Sonia Silbert, Director

 Washington Peace Center Coordinating Board

-Robby Diesu is an organizer, trainer, and strategist who works in various social movements through his work at Vision Communiqué, an organizing firm he started in the spring of 2010, and with DC Action Lab- a newly formed collective of organizers in the District.
+Robby Diesu is an organizer, trainer, and strategist who works in various social movements through his work at Vision Communiqué and with DC Action Lab- a newly formed collective of organizers in the District.
 Robby specializes in mass mobilizations for the environmental movement, bringing thousands to DC to protest fracking, corporate investment in coal and the Keystone XL pipeline.
 He is a recent graduate of Catholic University and helped found CUAllies, their unofficial gay-straight alliance.
 He worked for many years as a civilian ally with Iraq Veterans Against the War and is a member of Civilian-Soldier Alliance.

-Katherine Fuchs has been living in DC since 2006 and is currently the Program Director at the Alliance for Nuclear Accountability.
-Her experience spans a decade of educational and advocacy campaigns focused on nuclear, foreign policy, and human rights issues.
-Some of the organizations that Katherine has worked with in the past include: the US Campaign to End the Israeli Occupation, Peace Action, the Wisconsin Network for Peace & Justice, LGBT Center Advocates, the Wisconsin Fair Trade Campaign, and a variety of voter rights groups in her hometown of Milwaukee, where she received the Future of Change award from Community Shares of Wisconsin for her work around elections.
-In her spare time, Katherine enjoys gardening, volunteering with the Grassroots Education Project in DC, and supporting her local PBS station.
+Katherine Fuchs moved to DC in 2006 and is proud to have lived in three of our city's quadrants.
+Katherine is currently Friends of the Earth's Nuclear Campaigner and her experience spans 14 years of educational and advocacy campaigns focused on nuclear, foreign policy, and human rights issues.
+Some of the organizations that Katherine has worked with include: the Alliance for Nuclear Accountability,the US Campaign to End the Israeli Occupation, 7th Street Community Garden, Peace Action, the Wisconsin Network for Peace & Justice, LGBT Center Advocates, and a variety of voter rights groups in her hometown of Milwaukee.
+Katherine cut her teeth as a student privacy organizer and refined her theory of peace through justice at the UNESCO Chair for Philosophy for Peace in Castellon Spain.
+In her spare time, Katherine enjoys gardening, cycling, and camping.

 Marie Soveroski is Managing Director at EarthRights International, an organization that combines the power of law and the power of people in defense of human rights and the environment.
 Prior to that she served as Director of the European Centre for Judges and Lawyers in Luxembourg.
 Her focus and passion is environmental and human rights law and protection, which she has pursued both as a lawyer and as an activist.
 She earned her JD at Gonzaga University School of Law as a Thomas More Scholar, a full-tuition scholarship program for persons pursuing a career in law in the public interest.